bdastur/notes/sre_coursera/readme.md

   create good SLOs.
 - Break down barriers between Platform/Cloudprovider and Customer.
 - Think about how to make failure a normal accepted thing.
-- SLOs and error budges are defined so people dont panic when there is a down time.
+- SLOs and error budgets are defined so people dont panic when there is a down time.
 - Visibility into the system.
 - How platform is perforrming and platform can see how customer service level